Seal Beach, California

 Seal Beach is a coastal city in Orange County, California, United States.
+It was originally known as Bay City before it was incorporated into Orange County under its current name on October 24, 1911.
 As of the 2020 census, the population was 25,242, up from 24,168 at the 2010 census.

 Seal Beach is located in the westernmost corner of Orange County.
 To the northwest, just across the border with Los Angeles County, lies the city of Long Beach and the adjacent San Pedro Bay.
 To the southeast are Huntington Harbour, a neighborhood of Huntington Beach, and Sunset Beach, also part of Huntington Beach.
 To the east lie the city of Westminster and the neighborhood of West Garden Grove, part of the city of Garden Grove.
 To the north lie the unincorporated community of Rossmoor and the city of Los Alamitos.
 A majority of the city's acreage is devoted to the Naval Weapons Station Seal Beach military base.

 History

 Indigenous

 The Tongva village of Motuucheyngna was located in what is now Seal Beach in the area of the Los Cerritos Wetlands.
 It was part of the greater area of Puvungna, which was a major ceremonial and regional trading center for the Tongva and Acjachemen.
 Villagers used te'aats to travel out to villages on Pimu (Santa Catalina Island) and other islands off the coast, now referred to as the Channel Islands.
 In 2003, a burial site of the village was disturbed in a 196 acre Seal Beach residential development, Hellman Ranch, that was met with opposition from the Tongva.